 Lameness Rehabilitation Boarding

 The Humble Hoof Rehab Facility is a track system rehab property in Amesbury, MA, specializing in hoof-based lamenesses such as navicular pain, laminitis/founder, thin soles, chronic abscessing, and overall weak hooves.
-We incorporate a forage-based, mineral-balanced diet, along proper movement and biomechanics to strengthen the hoof and ensure the horse receives the best chance possible to return to soundness.
+We incorporate a forage-based, mineral-balanced diet, alongside proper movement and biomechanics to strengthen the hoof and ensure the horse receives the best chance possible to return to soundness.

 Frequently Asked Questions